 This comprehensive course will cover basic and intermediate exercises with the Stretch Band.

-This online course has international accreditation for continuing education credits and has been awarded the following points -
+This online course has international approval for continuing education credits and has been awarded the following points -

 Register of Exercise Professionals (REPs) - 6 CPD's